lmichael107/CogSci18_HTC/README.md

-shell-novice
+HTC Neuroscience on OSG
 ============

-First encounter with the Unix shell.
-Lesson website is [here](http://swcarpentry.github.io/shell-novice/).

-Interested in contributing?
-Please see our [Guidelines for Contributors](CONTRIBUTING.md).

-For tips on using these materials in a workshop, see our [Instructor's Guide](http://swcarpentry.github.io/shell-novice/instructors.html).
+An introduction to submitting HTC work on the Open Science Grid via OSG Connect.
+Please see <https://lmichael107.github.io/CogSci18_HTC/> for a rendered version of this material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.